-David J. Carroll is a Partner in the Downtown Los Angeles office.
+David J. Carroll is a Partner in the Los Angeles office.
 Mr. Carroll’s practice focuses on commercial litigation, a variety of other civil litigation, white collar criminal defense, and internal investigations.
 Mr. Carroll has handled multiple complex commercial matters involving disputes arising from complex merger agreements; civil rights cases raising complex questions of constitutional law; employment cases arising from the terminations of C-suite executives; and other matters.

 Prior to joining the firm, Mr. Carroll served as a Deputy Attorney General in the Office of the California Attorney General.
 There, he litigated cases in both state and federal court arising from the California correctional system and advised senior state officials on state correctional policy.
 Mr. Carroll also practiced at a litigation boutique firm, where he represented public entities in employment and constitutional cases, represented design professionals in commercial construction cases, and represented contractors in catastrophic injury cases.

 Mr. Carroll earned his B.A. in Philosophy and Psychology from Pitzer College and his J.D., magna cum laude, from Southwestern Law School.
 While in law school, Mr. Carroll served as a judicial extern for the Honorable Arthur L. Alarcon of the U.S. Court of Appeals for the Ninth Circuit; he was Lead Articles Editor for the Southwestern Law Review; he obtained the highest class grade for Antitrust Law and Products Liability; and he placed second in Southwestern’s Intramural Moot Court Appellate Brief Writing Competition.
 After law school, Mr. Carroll served as a law clerk for the Honorable Otis D. Wright, II of the U.S. District Court for the Central District of California.